louiezzang/next-gpt/src/nextgpt/nano/README.md

 # nanoGPT
 ---
 This module was forked and modified from [nanoGPT](https://github.com/karpathy/nanoGPT) git repo of Andrej karpathy.
-This nanoGPT is a good resource to understand the basic concept of GPT model architecture.
+This nanoGPT is a good resource to understand the basic concept of GPT-2 model architecture.

 # Requirements
 Make sure to install PyTorch >= 2.0 for nanogpt module.